troglobit/myLinux/README.md

 anything in [virt-manager](http://virt-manager.org/) prior to this then you're set, otherwise you're unfortunately on your own.

-Clone this repository, then type `make`.
-When the build has completed, start Qemu with `make run` -- Have fun!
+Clone this repository, then type `make`, or modify the `defconfig` using the well known Linux `make menuconfig` interface.
+When the build has completed, start Qemu with `make run` -- Now go have fun! :-)

 Upgrading Linux